An average case efficient algorithm for solving two-variable linear Diophantine equations

 \section{Average case analysis of DEA-R}

-The average case asymptotic time complexity of the Euclidean GCD algorithm and binary gcd algorithm is $\theta(\log n)$ \cite{knuth2014art}.
+In the average case, number of steps in Euclidean GCD algorithm and binary gcd algorithm is $O(\log n)$ \cite{knuth2014art}.
 They can be extended to solve two-variable linear Diophantine equations.
 Now, we do the average case analysis of the DEA-R algorithm.
 The DEA-R algorithm has three input parameters, given as $a,b$, and $c$.
 The number of recursive calls for executing the DEA-R algorithm at an input triplet ($a,b,c$) depends on all these parameters.
 We select the third parameter $c$ of the algorithm to perform the average case analysis of the number of recursive function calls incurred by the algorithm.
 So, we consider all the possible integer values of $c$ between $-\infty$ and $+\infty$ for finding the average number of recursive function calls.
-We perform the analysis only on $c$, because we can find the average case analysis of Euclid's algorithm (based on $a$ and $b$) in \cite{dixon1970number}, \cite{heilbronn1969average}, \cite{hensley1994number} and \cite{baladi2005euclidean}.
-We can combine the analysis of Euclid's algorithm with ours to arrive at an analysis that considers all the parameters as shown in section \ref{secANOFRCWES}.
-First, we will explain this analysis using an example, and then we will generalize it.
+We perform the analysis only on $c$, because we can find the average case analysis of Euclid's algorithm (based on $a$ and $b$) in \cite{dixon1970number}, \cite{heilbronn1969average} and \cite{hensley1994number}.
+We can combine the analysis of Euclid's algorithm with ours to arrive at an analysis that considers all the parameters.
+Specifically, we can use the average value found by \cite{dixon1970number}, \cite{heilbronn1969average} and \cite{hensley1994number} instead of $\log b$, wherever we use $\log b$ in our analysis.
+First, we will explain our analysis using an example, and then we will generalize it.